Albkali/ShortestPath/README.md

 # YMA-Dictionary
 ### Description
-A dictionary that uses binary tree to search for words that are saved in a file, and the dictionary can search for meaning, add a word with its meaning and delete the word from the dictionary, in  general idea is to use the concept of the binary tree
+A dictionary that uses binary tree to search for words that are saved in a file, and the dictionary can search for meaning, add a word with its meaning and delete the word from the dictionary, in general idea is to use the concept of the binary tree.

 #